Table of Contents

-Seniors (65+) in 2017 are eligible if their monthly countable income is no greater than $817 (annually $9,804).
-Married applicants where one spouse is not applying should not have countable income more than $1,184.
-When both spouses are applying for Medicaid, their joint countable monthly income shall not exceed $1,226.
+Seniors (65+) in 2018 are eligible if their monthly countable income is no greater than $791 (annually $9,492).
+Married applicants where one spouse is not applying should not have countable income more than $1,166 (annually $13,992).
+When both spouses are applying for Medicaid, their joint countable monthly income shall not exceed $1,207 (annually $14,484).
 Countable income allows for the deduction of some medical expenses, such as the cost of health insurance premiums.

-The Personal Care Program pays for a personal assistant to help individuals with their activities of daily living, such as bathing, grooming, eating, and toileting.
-In addition, instrumental activities of daily living (IADLs) are considered eligible.
+The Personal Care Program pays for a personal assistant to help individuals with their activities of daily living, such as bathing, grooming, eating, mobility, and toileting.
+In addition, Instrumental Activities of Daily Living (IADLs) are additional benefits a participant may receive.
 These include assistance with meal preparation, laundry, housekeeping, and shopping for groceries and other essentials.

 This program is managed at the county level by the Oklahoma Department of Human Services office.
 One can find more information on their webpage or by calling their toll-free number at 1-800-435-4711.